 Department care kits for spring are available by request

-If your department requires more of the PPE supplies which were provided by Facilities in the fall 2020 care kit, you can submit a Care Kit Request form.
+If your department requires more of the PPE supplies, you can submit a Care Kit Request form.
 Items available in the care kits are: hand sanitizer, disinfectant spray bottles, dissolving disinfectant tablets, paper towels, disposable surgical masks, and black cloth face coverings.

-Staff and faculty need to wear face coverings while working on campus
+Staff and faculty must wear face coverings while working on campus

 Face coverings are required in all public and common spaces on UTSA’s campuses.
 Wearing a face covering is optional if you are alone in an enclosed space, such as a laboratory or private office.
 UTSA is providing face coverings to all faculty, staff and students.
 More information about face coverings on campus >>